Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Will we be able to colour Vehicles and Personal Containers after the Engine Update? https://www.youtube.com/watch?v=6BahsrvlPJs

+# Pioneer

+## October 13th, 2020
+* Q&A: Is the Pioneer a human? https://www.youtube.com/watch?v=I0al2jSp_Rk

 # Plants

 ## September 8th, 2020
 * Q&A: Should I remove all nature to improve FPS? https://www.youtube.com/watch?v=t-FNpaJUBcE

+## September 22nd, 2020
+* Q&A: Does destroying trees & rocks make the game slower like making buildings? https://www.youtube.com/watch?v=vOJIZQfzcUk
+* Q&A: Is it better during a Multiplayer session to not destroy as many plants as possible? https://www.youtube.com/watch?v=v0UZaH3mXh4

 ## November 17th, 2020
 * Q&A: Will Trees respawning being worked on? https://www.youtube.com/watch?v=59eW6SBaiNk

+## January 19th, 2021
+* Q&A: Will clearing out all the Biomes increase your garbage limit? https://www.youtube.com/watch?v=XcfIWDujsxA

 # Pollution